Aldol condensation of aldehydes and ketones, mechanism

 Is aldol condensation is an oxidation - reduction ( redox) reaction?

-yes.
-In aldol condensation two molecules of carbonyl compound is participated.
-Alpha carbon of one molecule is oxidized and carbinol carbon of other molecule is reduced during the reaction.
+Yes.
+In aldol condensation two molecules of carbonyl compound are participated.
+Alpha carbon of one molecule is oxidized and carbonyl carbon of other molecule is reduced during the reaction.

 Why formaldehyde does not give aldol condensation ?

-Formaldehyde does not have alpha carbon.
+Formaldehyde does not have an alpha carbon atom.
 Therefore, there is no alpha hydrogen.
 Without alpha hydrogen aldol condensation is not occurred.

 Is aldol condensation a nucleophilic addition reaction?

 Yes.
-Carbonol carbon is positively charged and it is attacked by carbanion.
+Carbonyl carbon is positively charged and it is attacked by carbanion.
 And a new carbon group is attached to the aldehyde or ketone.

 What will be given when ketone is attacked by NaOH and H2O